 Kerri can perform on site Acupuncture treatments in fertility clinics before embryo transfer.
 Research, as well as clinical experience, has shown Acupuncture to be effective in increasing implantation and live birth rates.
 Originally, the research was based on Acupuncture being performed before and after transfer.
 However, new studies and experience have shown that receiving an Acupuncture treatment just before transfer – and not including after transfer – is just as effective.

-(Kerri has privileges to treat on site at Main Line Fertility in Bryn Mawr.)
+(Kerri has privileges to treat on site at Shady Grove Fertility in Chesterbrook.)

 Acupuncture Trigger Point Therapy (also referred to as Dry Needling, Intramuscular needling, and Myofascial Trigger Point needling):